MMI Roleplay Stations: Top Tips For Medicine Interview Questions

 20 More MMI Roleplay scenarios, questions & examples to practice

-Here are 10 more roleplay interview questions for you to practice and learn:
+Here are 10 more roleplay interview questions for you to practice and learn, they make great MMI acting scenario examples:

 Difficult News at School: As a school teacher, you must inform a student's parents that their child has been caught cheating on a major exam.